 Houston Elder Law Attorney

 Growing older is not something you have to initiate — it just happens.
-Planning for, and coping with, your later years is another matter, necessitating your active participation.
-For this process, you need an experienced and caring elder law attorney to advise you, prepare any necessary documents and support you if there is a sudden need for assistance.
+Planning for and coping with your later years needs your active participation.
+For this process, you need an experienced and caring elder law attorney to advise you, prepare any necessary documents, and support you if there is a sudden need for assistance.
 The elder law attorneys at Hegwood Law Group are well-prepared to help you plan for your later years and deal with any complications that arise for you as you age.
 We are also here to help you deal with the complex issues surrounding dealing with aging parents or other family members.
 We are especially helpful to those who have large estates they want to pass on to their loved ones as efficiently and economically as possible.

 Why You Need Hegwood Law Group

 The increased longevity that is part of life in the 21st century can be wonderful.
 It may include a longer retirement, more time with grandchildren and other loved ones, more time to learn and grow.
 Nonetheless, most of us will eventually have to face the reality of diminishing health and greater dependency.
 Since 80 percent of us will find ourselves in a nursing home at some point, even if just for rehabilitation after a hospitalization, it is sensible to prepare for such a contingency.

 Making decisions regarding old age can be stressful.
 That’s one of the reasons it’s so reassuring to have one of Hegwood’s skilled elder law attorneys at your side.
 Not only have we dealt with a great many cases involving elder care; we also make sure to keep current with any changes in state or federal elder law.
 You can rely on Hegwood Law attorneys to protect your interests — legally, financially, and in terms of your physical and emotional well-being.

 What Hegwood Law Group Can Do for You

 At Hegwood Law, our attorneys are able to assist you with any or all of the following: